sveltejs/v2.svelte.dev/blog/2017-09-05-the-zen-of-just-writing-css.md

 ## We don't have all the answers — yet

-Having said all that, CSS-in-JS does provide answers to some lingering questions:
+Having said all that, CSS-in-JS does point to answers to some lingering questions:

 * How can we install styles from npm?
 * How can we reuse constants that are defined in a single place?